Key takeaways

 If you received advance payments of the premium tax credit (APTC) for health insurance that you purchased last year on HealthCare.gov (or a state-run health insurance Marketplace) and you earned more than you expected to earn, you might have to pay back some or all of your premium tax credit for health insurance.

 It’s a scenario faced by many Marketplace enrollees each year at tax time: the household income they projected when enrolling for the previous year’s coverage ends up being higher than they thought it would be.
-As a result, they end up with excess APTC and at tax time they may have to repay a portion of the premium subsidy that was paid on their behalf.
+As a result, they end up with excess APTC, and may have to repay a portion of the premium subsidy that was paid on their behalf.

 What is excess APTC?

-Most people who enroll in health coverage through the Marketplace are eligible for premium tax credits – also called premium subsidies.1 And most people opt to receive those tax credits in advance (thus the “advance” in APTC), meaning that the government pays the money directly to their insurance company each month, reducing the amount they have to pay in premiums.
+Most people who enroll in health coverage through the Marketplace are eligible for premium tax credits – also called premium subsidies.2 And most people opt to receive those tax credits in advance (thus the “advance” in APTC), meaning that the government pays the money directly to their insurance company each month, reducing the amount the enrollee has to pay in premiums.3

 To clear up a potential point of confusion, it’s important to note that although APTC is often described as being “received” by the enrollee, the money is sent directly to the enrollee’s Marketplace insurance company.
-But excess APTC has to be repaid by the enrollee, which may catch tax filers off guard.
+But excess APTC has to be repaid by the enrollee to the IRS, which may catch tax filers off guard.

-The premium tax credit an enrollee receives depends on their household income (an ACA-specific calculation called modified adjusted gross income (MAGI).
-Since most people receive it in advance (instead of waiting to claim the entire amount on their tax return), the APTC amount is based on projected income, rather than actual income.
+The premium tax credit an enrollee receives depends on their household income (an ACA-specific calculation called modified adjusted gross income, or MAGI).
+Since APTC is paid in advance (rather than paid when the taxpayer claims the entire amount on their tax return), the APTC amount is based on projected income, rather than actual income.
 And that projection may not end up being accurate.

 Once the year is over and you’re filing your tax return, your actual premium tax credit will be calculated based on your actual income, using Form 8962.
 That amount may not be the same as the APTC that was calculated and paid out based on the income you projected.